javipalanca/simfleet/docs/metrics.rst

 | service_completion         |   no     |       yes        |
 +----------------------------+----------+------------------+

+By default, upon the completion of a simulation, SimFleet generates a log of all emitted events sorted by emission time.
+In addition, the GUI allows users to generate and download the event log at any point after the simulation has started.

-Both the GUI and the CLI allow users to extract these events once a simulation starts.
-An example of the output with events:
+.. and the CLI once a simulation has star

+You can find below an example of an event log.
+Each entry contains the name of the emitting agent and its class, the emission timestamp, the type of the event, and any additional details necessary to contextualize the event and used for the subsequent metrics computation.

 .. code-block:: json